-In this episode we will be looking at how to prioritise your tasks and gain clarity of mind that will allow you to move forward.
+In this episode we will be looking at how to prioritize your tasks and gain clarity of mind that will allow you to move forward.

 A good low cost whiteboard, such as I talk about in this episode, can be bought via my Amazon Affiliate Links.
 By going to Amazon via my links and buying something (anything - not just a whiteboard) this podcast gets a bump of supportive revenue.
 It's not a lot, but anything I raise here will go towards keeping this podcast running.
 My costs are about £10-12 a month at the moment and every little helps.